10 guerrilla marketing tactics for designers

 - Customer of the Month vouchers - Design some nice coupons you can print out (use a business card printer as they're perfect size for people to carry around) and allow them to use it for a discount or pass them out to others so their friends/family can get the discount.

 - Display your toolbox - Taking a tool box (a real one for hammers, screw drivers, ect) and placing it open in an area your target market will frequently come with different tools of your trade (ie: business cards so they can contact you, pencils & paper, computer mouse, ect).
 This will work especially well if a toolbox is something not found normally where you have it (ie: coffee shop).
 Inside the top of the toolbox thats open and facing the people coming up to it, you can have a note similar to "The tools of my trade - Custom Web Designs".

-- Show off your package – No, not that package For those of us who design packaging for clients (ie: boxes for products, ect), why not create a mock up box and get a bunch of them printed up and place them inside different grocery stores or places where your target market will frequently visit.
+- Show off your package - No, not that package 😉 For those of us who design packaging for clients (ie: custom shipping boxes for eCommerce, packages, ect), why not create a mock up box and get a bunch of them printed up and place them inside different grocery stores or places where your target market will frequently visit.

 - Free web consulting - Allow potential customers to have 30-60 minutes of your time for free.
 Absolutely free, no questions asked.
 Do not push your services on them at all.
 Leave them with a business card and notes from the conversation and be on your way.
 This selfless giving will leave an impression on the potential client and will also showcase your knowledge of the web and what you COULD be doing for them - if they were to hire you.
 They'll most likely feel so happy with the conversation that they almost feel obligated to hire you for their web design as a way to pay you back for your time you gave them.